All you need to know for the BBL|15 finals | cricket.com.au

 BBL|15 finals schedule

-Qualifier: Perth Scorchers v Sydney Sixers, Perth Stadium (Tuesday, January 20, 7.30pm AEDT)
+Qualifier: Perth Scorchers v Sydney Sixers, Optus Stadium (Tuesday, January 20, 7.30pm AEDT)

 Knockout: Hobart Hurricanes v Melbourne Stars, Ninja Stadium (Wednesday, January 21, 7.30pm AEDT)